ballerina-platform/ballerina-distribution/examples/sftp-client-read/sftp_client_read.md

 # SFTP client - Read file

-The SFTP client can be used to read files on remote servers using the SFTP protocol.
-An `ftp:Client` can be created by providing configurations related to SFTP protocol and the `get` API can be used to read the files.
-This returns the file content as a `byte[]` stream which can then be written to another file/output to console etc.
+The SFTP client connects to a given SFTP server, and then sends and receives files as byte streams.
+An SFTP client is created by giving the protocol, host-name and required credentials and the private key.
+Once connected, `get` method is used to read files as byte streams from the SFTP server.
+Use this to transfer files from a remote file system to a local file system.

 ::: code sftp_client_read.bal :::